kornel661/limitnet/README.md

 * throttling the number of active connections (preventing depletion of server's resources and DOS attacks) and
 * graceful shutdown through the Wait method.

+Package features, version v1:
+* throttled listener with graceful shutdown version v0 additionally boasts:
+* helper functions for writing a server with zero-downtime restarts (by passing an open fd to a child process, see nserv package for examples)

 For up-to-date changelog and features list see [README](https://github.com/kornel661/limitnet/blob/master/README.md).